Shrimp Corn Cakes with Soy Mayo

 - In a small bowl, combine the first seven ingredients.
 Cover and chill until serving.

-- In a large skillet, cook and stir onion in 1 tablespoon oil over medium-high heat until tender.
+- In a large cast-iron or heavy skillet, cook and stir onion in 1 tablespoon oil over medium-high heat until tender.
 Add garlic; cook 1 minute longer.
 Add shrimp; cook and stir until shrimp turn pink.
 Remove from the heat.

 - In a large bowl, mix the flour, cornmeal, cornstarch, baking powder, salt and pepper.
 In a small bowl, mix the corn, egg and shrimp mixture; stir into dry ingredients just until moistened.

-- In an electric skillet, heat 1/4 in. of oil to 375°.
-In batches, drop corn mixture by rounded tablespoonfuls into oil; fry 1-1/2 minutes on each side or until golden brown.
+- Wipe cast iron skillet clean with paper towels; heat 1/4 in. of oil to 375°.
+In batches, drop corn mixture by rounded tablespoonfuls into oil; fry until golden brown, 1-1/2 minutes on each side.
 Drain on paper towels.
 Serve with sauce.